Consumer Medicine Information

 and bleeding.
 PROVERA helps to stop the growth of this tissue

 secondary amenorrhoea (a lack of menstrual periods not due to pregnancy).
-PROVERA, with or without an oestrogen, helps to
+PROVERA, with or without an estrogen, helps to re-establish

 abnormal bleeding from the uterus, when the lining of the uterus breaks down during the menstrual cycle rather than at the